nakamura-to/nue/README.md

 * data: Object.
 An object shared in control-flow.
 * next: Function.
 A function to execute the process callback with next value or the end callback.
 * end: Function.
 A function to execute the end callback.
+* isFirst: Boolean.
+Indicate whether the first process or not.
+* isLast: Boolean.
+Indicate whether the last process or not.
+* index: Number.
+A process index.

 "this" context of the end callback is same with the previous task one.